blionceau/heroku-denver-webscraper-app-Python/README.md

 An application to scrape data of foreclosures  in Denver county, Colorado, USA.

 - This application daily scrapes https://www.denvergov.org/ForeclosurePortal/Home.aspx/Search (i.e., the website for foreclosures in Denver county, colorado, USA).
 - Heroku job scheduler is set to run at 7:00 am.
 Besides, an APScheduler can also be considered.
-Thus, an automated email notification with an attachment in the csv file is daily sent to a specified receiver's email address.
+Thus, an automated email notification with an attachment in the CSV file is daily sent to a specified receiver's email address.
 The recipient should have a MailGun account.
 - Mongodb is used to store the data.
 - The user can change the search window by changing the variable _period which is already set as 2 by default(e.g., _period = 2, the search will be done between today and yesterday).